Romance in the Rain: Supporting cast

 The eighth wife of Lu Zhenhua, Fu Wenpei is gentle and moral compared to Zhenhua's ninth wife, Xueqin.
-After Zhenhua married Xueqin, he lost interest in Wenpei and eventually was expelled from the Lu household.
+After Zhenhua married Xueqin, he lost interest in Wenpei and eventually she was expelled from the Lu household.
 She and Zhenhua had two daughters: the deceased Xinping and Yiping.
 The death of Xinping brought great disturbance and grieve to her.
 She cannot forget about Xinping and always thinks of her much to Yiping's dismay who thought that she could never replace Xinping in Wenpei's heart.
-Wenpei was of noble character especially when she spoke for Wang Xueqin to Zhenhua even after she was always treated unfairly and badly by Wang Xueqin.
-She later became the mother figure to the children of Lu Zhenhua with Wang Xueqin, especially towards Mengping.
+Wenpei is of noble character especially when she speaks for Wang Xueqin to Zhenhua even after she is always treated unfairly and badly by Wang Xueqin.
+She later becomes the mother figure to the children of Lu Zhenhua with Wang Xueqin, especially towards Mengping.
 At the beginning, Wenpei lives a modest life with Yiping.